 Back in 2013, APW reader and Ink with Intent artist and founder Adriana Saipe set out to find the perfect ketubah for her Jewish-Quaker interfaith wedding, and instead found out the world was desperately lacking in ketubot and wedding certificates that were contemporary, colorful, and inclusive of all couples.
 So, because Adriana wanted to make the world a prettier and more inclusive place, she founded Ink with Intent, and now she makes ketubot and wedding certificates that are so amazing you’re going to want to hang one right where everyone can see it, kind of like this:

-Ink with Intent offers both ketubot for Jewish, Jewish-interfaith, and Jew-ish weddings, as well as Quaker wedding certificates, and custom wedding certificates that are appropriate for all weddings.
+Ink with Intent offers both ketubot for Jewish, Jewish-interfaith, and Jew-ish weddings, as well as traditional Quaker wedding certificates, and secular wedding certificates that are appropriate for all weddings.
 Here’s a breakdown of what might be right for you:

 - Ink with Intent also offers fully customizable wedding certificate designs that can be made to include guest signatures (as an alternative to a guestbook), vows, a reading from your ceremony, or any image and text that has meaning to you to commemorate the beginning of your marriage.
 (Adding your vows to a custom certificate or one of Ink with Intent’s existing designs also makes for a great anniversary gift!)

-Four years into business, the Ink with Intent team has expanded to five awesome folks (plus one mega-cool toddler and one shaggy dog), but the team remains as committed to creating beautiful, customizable, and inclusive ketubot and wedding certificates as ever.
+Four years into business, the Ink with Intent team has expanded to six awesome folx (plus 2 mega-cool, art-loving kiddos and one shaggy dog), but the team remains as committed to creating beautiful, customizable, and inclusive ketubot and wedding certificates as ever.
 Here’s what Adriana told us:

 For example, the semi-custom “Star Map” ketubah and wedding certificate is a cool design, because you get to pick what’s on the horizon out of twenty-five different options—cityscapes, forest, ocean, mountains, open sky, etc.—and then I use some super cool astronomy websites to create a night sky that matches the exact night sky on the date and in the location of your wedding.